 TABLE OF CONTENTS

 Where do people in the Northern part of India head out to for a vacation?
-Well, its the usual Manali, Shimla, Dalhousie, Nainital, Dehradun or Dharamsala?
+Well, it’s the usual Manali, Shimla, Dalhousie, Nainital, Dehradun, or Dharamsala?
 Therefore, they are now a hotbed for tourists from all over the world.
-Plenty of luxury resorts, cafes serving exotic food and adventure companies have mushroomed in every nook and corner.
+Plenty of luxury resorts, cafes serving exotic food, and adventure companies have mushroomed in every nook and corner.
 But these are the things that make us stay away from such destinations.
-However, during our Himalayan road trip, we decided to visit Dharamsala and there began our hunt for a hotel in Dharamsala.
+However, during our Himalayan road trip, we decided to visit Dharamsala, and there began our hunt for a hotel in Dharamsala.

-Finding a Hotel in Dharamsala!
+Looking for a hotel in Dharamsala!

 Vidur had childhood memories of visiting Dharamsala and was looking forward to revisiting them during our trip to Himachal.
 It had been 15 years since his last visit here with his parents, therefore we decided to make a quick stop for a couple of days.
 Staying in Dharamsala was not an option because the destination has become so popular that it is dotted with long traffic jams, crowded streets, and incessant honking.
-We were looking for a hotel in Dharamsala, a little outside the city though not too far from it and stumbled upon Blossoms Village Resort, located just 8 kilometers away.
+We were looking for a hotel in Dharamsala, a little outside the city though not too far from it, and stumbled upon Blossoms Village Resort, located just 8 kilometers away.

 The home of Buddhism in India, “Dharamsala” means “a spiritual dwelling” and in Hindi, it means a rest house for travelers.
 Dharamsala gained prominence in 1959, Dalai Lama settled here after escaping from the Chinese government.
 Over the years, the tiny town has evolved into a major city in Himachal Pradesh.
 It is an important tourist hub and is a very popular hang-out for foreigners, backpackers, and tourists from all over the county.
 The most prominent tourist attraction in Dharamsala is the Tsuglakhang Temple or the Dalai Lama Temple and is visited by millions of people every year.

 Blossoms Village Resort is nestled at the base of the Dhauladhar Ranges.
 You can witness gorgeous sunsets setting the backdrop for paragliders on their way down to their landing site!
-This property is a premium hotel surrounded by mesmerizing views, peaceful locale, and manicured gardens.
+This property is a premium hotel surrounded by mesmerizing views, a peaceful locale, and manicured gardens.
 You should try it out because it is an ideal place for you to avoid the Dharamsala crowd!

 It was a bright and sunny day as we drove our car through small, winding roads and reached the resort, overlooking the Dhauladhars and next to some paddy fields.
-The staff greeted us with a smile, completed our check-in formalities and escorted us to our room on the 3rd floor.
+The staff greeted us with a smile, completed our check-in formalities, and escorted us to our room on the 3rd floor.

-The room was quite plush and the best part was the view of the mountain ranges right outside our sit out!
+The room was quite plush and the best part was the view of the mountain ranges right outside our sit-out!
 Tired from the drive, we decided to spend the day in the room.
 We couldn’t resist trying the Mutton Rogan Josh, hot flavored rice, and perfectly made rotis!

 Traffic in McLeodganj!